SimonHegele/SSfSBT/README.md

 but NanoSim will not be able to read them.<br>
 Also, NanoSim has/had a bug where underscores in the target_id will cause it to fail,<br>
 so there is an option to remove them.

+### Basic read length analysis

+`python3 read_lengths.py [-h] file`

+Will create a .tsv with the number of reads, number of bases, minimum read length, average read length, maximum read length and standart deviation of the reads.<br>
+Will also create a violinplot for the read length distribution.